mainmatter/100-exercises-to-learn-rust/book/src/03_ticket_v1/05_encapsulation.md

 We can then provide public methods to interact with a `Ticket` instance.
 Those public methods will have the responsibility of upholding our invariants (e.g. a title must not be empty).

-If all fields are private, it is no longer possible to create a `Ticket` instance directly using the struct instantiation syntax:
+If at least one field is private it is no longer possible to create a `Ticket` instance directly using the struct instantiation syntax:

 ```rust